Shaikh-Mudassir/Volume_Control-using-openCV/README.md

 #Volume Control
-This repository hal all files of My volume control project
+This repository has all files of My volume control project